erf/minimal_localizations/README.md

 ### API

-Translate dynamic values using
+Translate `dynamic` values using

 ```Dart
 MinimalLocalizations.of(context).value('some_value')
 ```

-Translate strings using
+Translate `String` values using

 ```Dart
 MinimalLocalizations.of(context).string('Hi')
 ```

-We keep the API simple, but you can easily add an extension method to `String` like this:
+We keep the API minimal, but you can easily add an `extension` method to `String` like this:

 ```Dart
 extension LocalizedString on String {